samuellau0802/citadel-apac-datathon-2023/readme.md

 ### Hypothesis Testing
-- We selectively choose 1-2 features and test their correlation to car crash (severity/frequency)
+- We selectively choose 1-2 features and test their correlation to car crash (severity/frequency) (step one: hypothesis tests for URBAN_RURAL,ROAD_CONDITION,ILLUMINATION with respect the number of car crashes(y label))

 ### Model Fitting
 1. x: feature matrix from the data preprocessing part